 On 30 March 2015, the SAFE promulgated the Circular on Reforming the Management Approach regarding the Settlement of Foreign Exchange Capital of Foreign-invested Enterprises (《國家外匯管理局關於改革外商投資企業外匯資本金結匯管理方式的通知》) ("Circular 19").
 Circular 19 stipulates that the use of capital by foreign-invested enterprises shall follow the principles of authenticity and self-use within the business scope of enterprises.
-For further details of Circular 19, please refer to "Regulations" of this prospectus.
-As a result, we are required to apply Renminbi funds converted from the net proceeds we expect to receive from the Global Offering within the business scope of Dongguan Ruixing or another PRC subsidiary.
-Circular 19 may significantly limit our ability to transfer the net proceeds from the Global Offering or any other offering of additional equity securities to Dongguan Ruixing or another PRC subsidiary or invest in or acquire any other companies in the PRC.
+For further details of Circular 19, please refer to "Regulations" of this document.
+As a result, we are required to apply Renminbi funds converted from the [REDACTED] within the business scope of Dongguan Ruixing or another PRC subsidiary.
+Circular 19 may significantly limit our ability to transfer the [REDACTED] or any [REDACTED] to Dongguan Ruixing or another PRC subsidiary or invest in or acquire any other companies in the PRC.

 In addition, any capital contributions to Dongguan Ruixing or another PRC subsidiary or to any new subsidiaries that we may establish in the future must be approved by the MOFCOM or its local counterpart.
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all.
-If we fail to receive such registrations or approvals, our ability to use the proceeds of this offering and to capitalise our PRC operations may be negatively affected, which could adversely and materially affect our liquidity and our ability to fund and expand our business.
+If we fail to receive such registrations or approvals, our ability to use [REDACTED] and to capitalise our PRC operations may be negatively affected, which could adversely and materially affect our liquidity and our ability to fund and expand our business.